-Amy Adams returns to National's front bench but the fate of Simon Bridges remains unclear
+National leader Todd Muller's new caucus: Amy Adams returns, Simon Bridges' fate unclear

+Senior National MP Amy Adams has ditched her retirement plans and is the big winner as Todd Muller outlined the new National caucus today.

-Formerly outgoing senior National MP Amy Adams appears to have changed her mind about her political future and has been given a key role on the party's front bench.
+It appears Adams has changed her mind about her political future and has been given a key role on the party's front bench.

 She has been given the shadow portfolio of Covid-19 recovery – which is expected to be a centre-piece of National's election campaign.